 Step 3: Perform Daily Tick Checks

-If you walk near wooded or grassy areas, your pets may pick up ticks.
+If you go for a walk or hike near wooded or grassy areas, you and your pets may pick up ticks.
 Before heading inside, check your pet for ticks by brushing your fingers through their fur.
 Feel for any small bumps.
 Pay special attention to the area between your dog's toes, behind ears, under armpits, around the tail and around the head.
 Don't forget to perform a tick check on yourself too!

-Step 4: Treat Your Property with a Spray.
+Step 4: Treat Your Property with An Organic Tick Control Solution